-Developmental Assessment Tools (DATs) & Monthly Developmental Assessment Tools (MDATs)
+Developmental Assessment Tools (DATs) & Monthly Developmental Assessment Tools (MDATs) for the MSN and PGC

 The Clinical Practicum is evaluated through FNU's Daily and Monthly Developmental Assessment Tools (DATs).
 The DATs are designed to evaluate application of theory to practice, safe psychomotor skills, and appropriate professional conduct.
 The student self-evaluates and is evaluated by the preceptor(s).
 Students are expected to demonstrate through their evaluations continual progress toward the provision of safe, independent care.
 The Daily DATs (DDATs) are specifically designed to encourage the student to reflect on her/his learning.